yencis/handwritten-digit-recognition/README.md

-Made by: yencis and albert dongus from mysticwokrs.xyz
+Made by: yencis and albert from mysticworks.xyz